Kesariya Buddha Stupa

 20th-21st Century

-• 1998: Major ASI excavation project
+- 1998: Major ASI excavation project

-• UNESCO World Heritage consideration
+- UNESCO World Heritage nomination strengthened

 🏺Sacred Relics & Buddhist Significance